 Leading personal injury and medical negligence solicitors

-Defective medical product claim
+Defective medical product compensation claim solicitors

 The term medical device refers to just about any device used by medical practitioners to treat, diagnose, preventing or monitoring of an illness or disability.
 This term excludes medicines.